qdrant/qdrant-client/README.md

 # Python Qdrant Client

 Client library and SDK for the [Qdrant](https://github.com/qdrant/qdrant) vector search engine.
-Python Client API Documentation is available [here](https://python-client.qdrant.tech/).

 Library contains type definitions for all Qdrant API and allows to make both Sync and Async requests.